Vinicius-Santoro/42-formation-lvl1-4.born2beroot/README.md

 <h1>42-formation-lvl1-4.born2beroot</h1>

-### _Project 4: born2beroot - Fourth project for the formation of software engineers at school 42 São Paulo._
+### _Project 4: born2beroot - Fourth project for the formation of software engineers at school 42 São Paulo_

 - This project consists of create my first machine in VirtualBox under specific instructions.